pablomarin/GPT-Azure-Search-Engine/README.md

       **Note**: If you have never created a `Azure AI Services Multi-Service account` before, please create one manually in the azure portal to read and accept the Responsible AI terms.
 Once this is deployed, delete this and then use the above deployment button.

 5. Clone your Forked repo to your AML Compute Instance.
 If your repo is private, see below in Troubleshooting section how to clone a private repo.
-6. Make sure you run the notebooks on a **Python 3.12 conda enviroment** or newer
+6. Make sure you run the notebooks on a **Python 3.12 conda enviroment**.
 7. Install the dependencies on your machine (make sure you do the below pip comand on the same conda environment that you are going to run the notebooks.
 For example, in AZML compute instance run:
     ```bash
     conda create -n GPTSearch python=3.12